WHOSE MINDS ARE BEHIND THIS CHATTER, ERR….MATTER!!!

 Ramit, a co-founder, is a true-blue Dilliwallah who loves to gorge on all that Delhi has to offer.
 He was always passionate about three things- people, history, food; and Delhi amply rewards him in all three aspects!
-As a photography enthusiast, it is the cultural heritage of a place and its people that intrigues him the most.
+As an amateur photography enthusiast, it is the eagerness to see, learn and document history, built and natural heritage, cultural heritage of a place and its people that triggers his spirit of enquiry and the insatiable thirst to know about all things, that he can!
 No wonder he combined his loves to create DelhiByFoot!
-With a successful stint of 10 years in the corporate world behind him in diverse industries of Telecom, Advertising, Publishing and Event Management, he has finally figured out that exploring Delhi in all its moods, helps him maintain sanity in his life!
+With a successful stint of 11 years in the corporate world behind him in diverse industries of Telecom, Advertising, Publishing and Event Management, he has finally figured out that exploring Delhi in all its moods, helps him maintain sanity in his life!

 Jaya Iyer, a co-founder, is also the CFO (Chief Fun-in-learning Officer!!!) of DelhiByFoot, leading all our special Educational Workshops/Projects and Heritage Conservation initiatives.
 Jaya’s life is a journey exploring the warp & weft of the world of art, social development and ecological integrity through theatre, education, social action, organizational development, self-work and spirituality.
 In her various avatars she has been a CEO of a medium sized non-profit, foot soldier of a farmers’ movement, a faculty in Delhi University, creator, actor and director of over 300 street-plays and several award winning stage productions, a trained dancer and a Kalaripayattu martial artist.
 Another pacca Dilliwallah, her love-affair with Delhi knows no bounds and has manifested in form of being one of the earliest and most active organisers of heritage and nature walking experience in Delhi over the past 16 years.